Teaching Associate for the Department of Music

 College of Arts and Humanities

-Determinant on successful TA Eligibility and Department Eligibility, The Department of Music is seeking TA applicants Teaching Associates typically are responsible for providing classroom and/or applied instruction for general education courses:
+The Department of Music is seeking applicants for Teaching Associate.
+Teaching Associates typically are responsible for providing classroom and/or applied instruction for general education courses.

 For Music 9: Introduction to Music.
 A general education 3-unit course for non-music majors.
 The course includes teaching music theory and aesthetics for the general student.
 Notation of pitch and rhythm will also be taught as well as reading, playing, and writing melodies with choral accompaniment.
 Three contact hours of classroom instruction plus preparation per week (3 WTU).